kandowontu/BrickBoy_MiSTer/README.md

 BrickBoy MiSTer brings the DMG LCD panel and sealed-speaker model from [kathoc/brickboy-dmg-fpgacore](https://github.com/kathoc/brickboy-dmg-fpgacore) to the MiSTer FPGA platform.
 The core uses the current [MiSTer-devel/Gameboy_MiSTer](https://github.com/MiSTer-devel/Gameboy_MiSTer) framework.
 Its MiSTer content identifier remains `GAMEBOY`, so ROMs, palettes, borders, boot ROMs, and saves use the existing `Gameboy` folder.

+This core was created with the use of Codex/GPT 5.6 Sol.

 ## Install

 Download [`BrickBoy.rbf`](releases/BrickBoy.rbf) or the newest build from the